-But this was not the operating theatre.
-It was the main hall at the Doncaster Dome.
-The hands were not those of a surgeon.
-They were the hands of a teenage pupil at Hall Cross School, Doncaster.
+But this was not the operating theatre, it was the main hall at the Doncaster Dome.
+And the hands were not those of a surgeon, they were the hands of a teenage pupil at Hall Cross School, Doncaster.

 The task was part of the latest scheme to attract people into signing up to work for the NHS, the first event of its sort since the Doncaster and Bassetlaw Hospitals NHS Trust struck up a special relationship with Hall Cross, which is now the UK’s first Foundation School in Health.
 The school’s sixth form provided volunteers helping out at the venue.

-The invitation-only event, called We Care – Into the Future was offered to every secondary school within Doncaster, with hundreds of youngsters taking part.
+The invitation-only event, called We Care – Into the Future, was offered to every secondary school in Doncaster, with hundreds of youngsters taking part.

 Mr McInnes was at the Dome dressed in his full scrubs.
 He had brought with him an operating theatre which he was using for a live surgery demonstration, with colleagues.